 It is notable that the 800D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 20D does not offer wifi capability.
+In contrast, the 20D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 20D (unlike the 800D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 20D and the 800D have been discontinued, but can regularly be found used on ebay.
 The 20D was replaced by the Canon 30D, while the 800D was followed by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 20D Manual (free pdf) or the online Canon 800D Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 20D and the Canon 800D?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.